Areas of Expertise

 When I joined the UNF faculty in Fall 2010, I had already established mathematical problem solving as my research and scholarship line of inquiry.
 I am especially interested in how models affect the way students comprehend and solve mathematical problems.
 How people represent their thinking during problem solving using different models fascinates me.
 As a result, my research includes the study of three types of models—mental, semiotic, and physical—and how the choice of model affects understanding and learning.
 By investigating the use of these models with different types of problems, I am learning how the choice of representation both supports and hinders problem comprehension.

 From analyses of think aloud data collected for my dissertation (Boote, 2014; Keller, 2008) to written interactions of line graphs (Boote & Boote, 2017) to think aloud data currently being collected with MBA students, I have identified a number of factors that affect problem comprehension.
-Background knowledge, problem context, and assessment format impacts a person’s ability to interpret a graph, an example of a problem type that I have studied extensively.
+Background knowledge, problem context, and assessment format impact a person’s ability to interpret a graph, an example of a problem type that I have studied extensively.
 One thing, in particular, that makes graph interpretation so challenging is translating the semiotic model (the graph) (Roth & Bowen, 2001) into an accurate mental model (Meyer & Hegarty, 1996).
 Additionally, understanding problem context is critical to solving intentionally misleading problems (Boote & Boote, 2016).
 When learners habitually use mathematical procedures without first understanding the scenario of a problem, comprehension and self-correction suffer.
-My studies have also explored interactions between problem solvers and specific attributes of models they use (Boote & Boote, 2016).
+My studies have also explored interactions between problem solvers and specific model attributes (Boote & Boote, 2016).
 From studying these interactions across problem types and populations, these studies’ findings suggest the importance of model choice to support and connect conceptual and procedural comprehension.